 Day 3-7, Option 1: W Trek

-The W Trek is one of the most popular hikes in Patagonia, but it requires a commitment of 4-5 days to complete in its entirety, as well as pretty good conditions and advance planning.
+The W Trek is one of the most popular hikes in Chile, but it requires a commitment of 4-5 days to complete in its entirety, as well as pretty good conditions and advance planning.
 Spanning around 80 kilometers (50 miles), the hike is moderate in difficulty and doesn’t have too many high-altitude portions or ascents.

 Note that thru-hiking is only available from October to late April due to the weather, and you’ll definitely need to book your lodging in advance.
 Campsites should cost about $9-25 USD per night, and you’ll need to bring all your own gear – tent, cooking materials, layered clothing, etc., or rent it in Puerto Natales.

 If you go the refugio route, you won’t need to pack so much gear and you’ll have a guaranteed place to stay each night.
 These start at about $25 USD for a bed in a dorm room and tend to get booked up quite fast.

 The W Trek combines the highlights of the park into a super-doable multi-day trek, including Valle Francés with its unbelievable ‘hanging glacier’, Glacier Grey, and, of course, the iconic towers from which the park gets its name.
 It typically is hiked from east to west in the shape of a ‘W’, beginning at Refugio Las Torres and ending at Refugio Paine Grande.

 Day 3, Option 2: Mirador Las Torres hike

 If the W Trek is a bit too daunting for you, there’s still a way to see the towers on a day trip.
 Arguably the most famous hike in the whole park, the 20-kilometer Mirador Las Torres trail starts near the Hotel las Torres and the welcome center and should take around 7-8 hours to complete.